blaineventurine/home-automation-docker/README.md

 ## Nextcloud

 Self-hosted file storage, calendar, collaboration tools, and a lot more.
 Think Google Drive, except the data belongs to you.
+There native apps for all major platforms to use for syncing.
+You can create users, groups, assign permissions, collaborate, extend it in multiple ways - it's a very useful piece of software.

     nextcloud:
     container_name: nextcloud